svchintakindi/AspNetMvc5-Identity2-Sample/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License.
+You are free to download and use it in your projects.